Back to Glossary

 For example, a vertical analysis might calculate COGS as a percentage of total sales revenue, to determine if costs are having a significant effect on profit.
 A business might also calculate the sales of various items as a percentage of total sales to determine which products are driving revenue.

-A horizontal or vertical analysis can employ either a ratio analysis or a trend analysis.
-A ratio analysis compares one item in a statement to another in the form of a fraction.
 The fraction reveals a proportion or percentage, which can be analyzed on its own or compared against other similar ratios to reveal further insight.
 The ratio can be compared to the same ratio for a different reporting period, or it can be compared to the ratio for other businesses or an industry standard.

 A trend analysis compares information, including ratios or individual line items, over a period of time.
 This reveals trend lines in the business.